Is Mt. Laundry taking over your home? Read more to learn how to organize laundry in the most efficient way and get FREE printables!

 Yes, that’s a bit of an exaggeration physically, but is it really?
 Have you ever found yourself feeling like the laundry was going to take you down?
 I know I have.
 It seems like every single time I try to do something about the laundry, more appears.
 How on earth can five people wear this many clothes?

 I’ve considered establishing a one outfit per week policy, or moving to a place where clothes are not required.
 But neither of those is really all that appealing.
 So it looks like the laundry thing is here to stay.
 Which can only mean one thing: We have to get a handle on it with a laundry system that works!

 Tips for organizing a laundry system so it doesn’t consume you

 1. Put incredible and intentional effort into the laundry space.

 I was a homemaker for over 11 years before I actually put some intentional effort into this.
 Before that, I figured the laundry space was just something to deal with.
 It never occurred to me that I should actually make the space work for me.
 I cannot tell you how wonderful the change has been.
 Seriously.

 What I did was simple.
 I created a space for a laundry basket for each person in our family (plus one for towels).
 On top of that space is a place to fold the laundry.

 When clothes come out of the dryer, we simply put them up on the table and begin folding.
 Once folded, the laundry goes into the appropriate basket.
 When the basket gets full, it is taken by the owner and put away.
 Simple, right?

 Another option would be to just sort the clean clothes into the baskets and let the owners do the folding.
-My boys are still little and I find that it’s just a little above their ability just yet to do the folding part and actually not have to wear clothes that look like raisins.
-So the girls and I stick with the first option.
+When my boys were still little, I found that it was somewhat above their ability to do the folding part and actually not have to wear clothes that looked like raisins.
+So the girls and I stuck with the first option.
 I think not folding them could certainly work for many families though.

-I’ve created a video walking you through how we make it work.
+I’ve created a video here, walking you through how we make it work.